19hours/sg-statutes/Acts/Intellectual Property Office of Singapore Act.md

 ### Issue of shares, etc.

-119A\.
+\*19A\.
 As a consequence of the vesting of any property, rights or liabilities of the Government in the Office under this Act, or of any capital injection or other investment by the Government in the Office in accordance with any written law, the Office shall issue such shares or other securities to the Minister for Finance as that Minister may from time to time direct.

-[5/2002 wef 29/07/2002]
+[5/2002]

-1This section was not in operation as at 30th June 2002.
+\*This section was not in operation as at 30th June 2002.

 ### Other financial provisions